 - tension ratio Right to Left (R/L) being 1.82

 Although stated differently these two bullet points clearly represent the same thing.
 On average, tension in right side spokes would be 1.82 greater than the tension in the left side for the wheel to be dished properly.
 If we were builing drive side of our rear wheel with around 130kgF, our non-drive side spokes would only be tensioned at 70kgF.
 For every 1kgF increase in left side spoke tension, we would have to tension right side for additional 1.82kgF.
 And these are real life implications of knowing a tension ratio.
+Play with SpokeCalc's spoke tension calculator, enter maximum recommended spoke tension for the rim you are using and see what hub suits you best.

 As you may notice, the greater the difference in bracing angles, tension ratio will be further apart from 1.
 Especially with the trend of adding extra sprockets onto rear cassette in newer road bike rear wheels, this brings noticeable change in its geometry and hence with it tension ratios of 1.5 and above.
 That is why most spoke related problems arise from non-drive rear side of the wheel.